From running mate to chief of staff, here’s who could be in a Trump administration

 Nothing has captured the current political imagination more than the Trump veepstakes.

-Jeffrey Lord, a political strategist who worked in the Reagan and Bush administration, told The Independent at CPAC that most likely Trump would pick either a female running mate or Senator Tim Scott, the sole Black Republican senator who endorsed him last month.
+Jeffrey Lord, a political strategist who worked in the Reagan and Bush administrations, told The Independent at CPAC that Trump is most likely to pick either a female running mate or Tim Scott, the sole Black Republican senator who endorsed him last month.

-“I do think it'll either be Tim Scott or a woman, except not Nikki Haley,” he said.
-Indeed, CPAC’s straw poll showed that only 2 per cent of attendees at the gathering just outside of Washington wanted Haley to be Trump’s running mate.
-The straw poll, run by Trump pollster Jim McLaughlin, also showed that South Dakota Governor Kristi Noem and businessman and former presidential candidate Vivek Ramaswamy tied at 15 per cent each.
+“I do think it’ll either be Tim Scott or a woman, except not Nikki Haley,” he said.
+Indeed, CPAC’s straw poll showed that only 2 per cent of attendees at the gathering, which took place just outside Washington, wanted Haley to be Trump’s running mate.
+The straw poll, run by Trump pollster Jim McLaughlin, also showed that South Dakota governor Kristi Noem and businessman and former presidential candidate Vivek Ramaswamy tied at 15 per cent each.

-Lord also said it was important to throw off people’s expectations when it comes to the identity of the running mate.
+Lord also said it is important to throw off people’s expectations when it comes to the identity of the running mate.
 In other words, it would probably benefit Trump not to run alongside a straight white man this time.
-Lord noted that when he worked in George H W Bush’s administration, the White House nominated Clarence Thomas to replace Supreme Court Justice Thurgood Marshall.
+Lord noted that when he worked in George HW Bush’s administration, the White House nominated Clarence Thomas to replace Supreme Court justice Thurgood Marshall.
 Trump picking a Black or female running mate would confuse the competition and deflect criticism.

 “Because what they mean is, Black is liberal.
-And you can apply that also to women, Latinos, and in this day and age, gays,” he said, describing how he believes the liberal media sees it.
+And you can apply that also to women, Latinos, and in this day and age, gays,” said Lord, describing how he believes the liberal media sees it.
 “So, if Trump goes for Tim Scott, they’ll go after Tim Scott.
 If he nominates Kristi Noem, they’ll go after her.
 That’s the way this game works.”
-In other words, Democrats and the more progressive sections of the media will jump to criticize a so-called “self-hating” woman or minority, absorbing some of the criticism that otherwise might have gone to Trump.
+In other words, Democrats and the more progressive sections of the media will jump to criticise a so-called “self-hating” woman or minority, absorbing some of the criticism that otherwise might have gone to Trump.

-Noem for her part leaned into her gender and noted how she faced opposition for being a woman when she ran for governor.
-She showed herself as a tough-talking rancher when she said that Biden and Vice President Kamala Harris “suck”.
+Noem, for her part, leaned into her gender and noted how she had faced opposition for being a woman when she ran for governor.
+She showed herself as a tough-talking rancher when she said that Joe Biden and his vice-president Kamala Harris “suck”.

-But Trump and Pence experienced an incredibly public divorce that culminated with Pence refusing to overturn the results of the 2020 presidential election and Trump’s supporters chanting for Pence’s lyncing on January 6.
+But Trump and Pence experienced an incredibly public divorce that culminated with Pence refusing to overturn the results of the 2020 presidential election, and Trump’s supporters chanting for Pence to be lynched, on 6 January 2021.

-Hogan Gidley, who served as White House deputy press secretary during Trump’s first term, said that he needed someone who was sufficiently supportive of Trump.
+Hogan Gidley, who served as the White House deputy press secretary during Trump’s first term, said that Trump needs someone who is sufficiently supportive of him.

-“I think the person should be definitively MAGA,” he told The Independent.
-But he also acknowledged that Trump would need to win over suburban voters: “I think the person should be able to go into suburbia and have conversations with people about the agenda, about Donald Trump personally, about Donald Trump professionally, and showcase exactly why he was successful and how much those policies really did make their lives better.”
+“I think the person should be definitively Maga,” he told The Independent.
+But he also acknowledged that Trump would need to win suburban voters over: “I think the person should be able to go into suburbia and have conversations with people about the agenda, about Donald Trump personally, about Donald Trump professionally – and showcase exactly why he was successful, and how much those policies really did make their lives better.”

 “He wants retribution about it,” Bolton told The Independent.
-“And to achieve that, if he's reelected, he would have to use the Justice Department or maybe the Defense Department and and that would raise really serious constitutional and political questions about what his authority is, and what sort of retribution he could take against American citizens.”
+“And to achieve that, if he’s re-elected, he would have to use the justice department or maybe the defence department, and that would raise really serious constitutional and political questions about what his authority is, and what sort of retribution he could take against American citizens.”

 Devotees of Trump such as Bannon hope for Mike Davis – who has said that “activist” prosecutors have used the legal system for political gain against Trump – to serve as attorney general in a future administration.
 When he spoke at a recording of Bannon’s War Room show, Davis said what the criteria would be to staff a Trump presidency.